verdan/flaskoidc/README.md

 The name of the OIDC provider, like `google`, `okta`, `keycloak` etc. I have verified this package only for google, okta and keycloak.
 Please make sure to open a new issue if any of your OIDC provider is not working.

-#### FLASK_OIDC_PROVIDER_ADDITIONAL_PARAMETERS_FILE_PATH
-_(default: None)_

-The absolute path to a json file holding key value pairs of additional parameters ro be appended during client registration.
-This will overwrite any default parameters for a given OIDC provider.

 #### FLASK_OIDC_SCOPES
 _(default: 'openid email profile')_